5 Reasons Not to Buy M1 iPad Pro | M1 iPad Pro ReviewJun 21, 2021

-But there are a few things that you should be aware of before purchasing.
+However, there are a few things that you should be aware of before purchasing.
 This is coming from me who is, what everyone would probably call an Apple Fanboy - I own pretty much every Apple product under the sun, including the M1 Mac Mini, 2 of the M1 Macbook Airs, and the M1 iPad Pro as well as iPhones, watches and all of that stuff.
-So I come from a fairly well-educated Apple user perspective over the years.
+So I come from a fairly well-educated Apple user perspective.

-And in terms of iPad.
-I've owned iPad Minis, the last version of the iPad Pro, and the Airs - just to set the stage properly.
+In terms of the iPad, I've owned iPad Minis, the last version of the iPad Pro, and the Airs - just to set the stage properly.

-Let me know your thoughts, and perhaps a little around why you would or wouldn't buy one - and please be kind!
+Let me know your thoughts, and perhaps a little around why you would or wouldn't buy an M1 iPad Pro - and please be kind!
 Hopefully, this won't turn into a bit of a hate-fest that the 5 reasons not to buy the Oculus Quest video turned into.
 Though fun fact, everybody hating on me in the comments of that video helped pay for the Oculus Quest.
 So, thanks!

 1. THE SCREEN